benzhou1/iod/README.md

 # Advance Usage

-When creating a IOD object either through `create` method or creating new instance of IOD class, you are allowed to override the Idolon Demand host and Idolon Demand port.
+When creating a IOD object either through `create` method or creating new instance of IOD class, you are allowed to override the IDOL onDemand host and IDOL onDemand port.
 By default the host and port will point to `'https://api.idolondemand.com'` and `443` respectively.
 As mentioned above, IOD uses request package, therefore you can also override any [request options](https://www.npmjs.org/package/request) availible.

 ### 1.)
-Overriding Idolon Demand host and port
+Overriding IDOL onDemand host and port

 ```javascript
 var iod = require('IOD')